 California is one of the most popular retirement states in the country.
 With a climate that is diverse as the people, California has long been a favorite among retirees.
 The list of 55+ communities in CA is a smorgasbord of 55+ living options offering just about every type of climate and lifestyle options imaginable.
 For retirees seeking 55+ active adult communities in California, the list of best places to retire in California is quite extensive.

 Climate & Geography

-California’s climate varies widely, from the Mediterranean-like retirement communities in San Diego to the subarctic climate retirement communities in Northern California, depending on latitude, elevation and proximity to the coast.
+California’s climate varies widely, from the Mediterranean-like retirement communities in San Diego to the subarctic climate retirement communities in Northern California, depending on latitude, elevation, and proximity to the coast.
 California’s climate is typically warm with dry summers and mild, wet winters.
-Farther inland, summers are hot and dry, and at higher altitude the weather is more typical of a four-seasons cycle with cold, snowy winters.
+Farther inland, summers are hot and dry, and at higher altitude the weather is more typical of a four-season cycle with cold, snowy winters.
 Retirees in California can choose from the warm beaches of the Pacific coast to the snowy, cool escapes of the Sierra Nevada.